wxsd-sales/video-for-wxcc/README.md

 > The login URL will change depending on your region
 2. Navigate to the Menu **_Provisioning -> Entry Points/Queues -> Entry Point_** and create a new Entry Point
 3. Set the following values

-Name = Chat-EP (this is an example)
+- Name = Chat-EP (this is an example)

-Type = Entry Point
+- Type = Entry Point

-Channel Type = Chat
+- Channel Type = Chat

-Asset Name = Select the WxConnect Asset Name you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset), 'my-chat-app' in this example
+- Asset Name = Select the WxConnect Asset Name you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset), 'my-chat-app' in this example

-Service Level Threshold = 120 (this is an example)
+- Service Level Threshold = 120 (this is an example)

-And a Description of your choice
+- And a Description of your choice

-Click on **_Save_**
+- Click on **_Save_**

-1.qas
-2.

-1. asfddwasf
-2.